Timothy Yee Embroiled in Unsuitability Dispute

 Timothy Yee has passed the following exams:

-Timothy Yee is a registered broker in 23 states.
+Timothy Yee is a registered broker in 22 states and the District of Columbia.
 He is also a registered investment advisor in Texas and California.

 Timothy Yee has also worked with the following firms: